Ecological-Complexity-Lab/Microbiome_Structure_Madagascar/README.md

 ## :wave: About
-A repository for the project: "Variation in host-microbiome network structure across land use".
+This repository contains the code and results for the paper "Differential assembly of core and non-core host-microbe network structures along a land-use change gradient".

 ## :page_facing_up: Paper and citing